hoangquochung1110/flake8-tidy-imports/README.rst

         from . import sibling
         from .sibling import example

-I253: Enforce <idiomatic_import> statements.
+I253: Enforce <import-idioms> statements.
 -------------------------------------------

-Similar to `I251 <https://github.com/adamchainz/flake8-tidy-imports#i251-banned-import-import-used>`__ rule but more rigorous.
-Complains if you don't follow ``idiomatic-imports`` pattern.
+Complains if you don't follow ``import-idioms`` pattern.

 By default, there are no idiomatic imports - you should configure them with ``idiomatic-imports`` as described above in 'Options'.

-The message has two part: banned import and suggested import
+The message has two part: banned import and required import

 .. code-block:: sh